 Unusual Laws You Didn’t Know Existed

 Every country in the world is ruled by its own set of laws.
-Many laws are not international laws, which means what may be legal in one country may not be in another.
-Some of these laws may be similar, some different, and some are just down right peculiar.
-Here are some unusual laws from around the world that you may find interesting.
+Many laws are not international, which means what may be legal in one country may not be in another.
+Some of these laws may be similar, some different, and some are just downright peculiar.
+For international travellers, it’s important to be aware of local laws.
+Here are some unusual examples from around the world.

 Smoking and Drinking in Public is Banned in Ukraine

-Public places include transport such as busses and the underground, plus crossings, sports areas, playgrounds, parks and government areas.
+Public places include transport such as buses and the underground, plus crossings, sports areas, playgrounds, parks and government areas.
 Smoking doesn’t just include cigarettes; it also includes Shisha/Kalean and electronic cigarettes.

 Codeine is Banned in Japan

 You should always be aware of banned medicines around the world as each country may be different.
-In Japan, Codeine is banned, so this also includes medicine such as Vicks Inhalers and painkillers which contain this ingredient.
+In Japan, codeine is banned, so this also includes medicine such as Vicks Inhalers and painkillers which contain the drug.
 Being in possession of anything which includes this banned medicine risks being put into detention or deported.
-Common cold medicines often contains Codeine, so be careful and check what you are carrying.
+Common cold medicines often contain codeine, so be careful and check what you are carrying through customs.

 No Camo in the Caribbean